 - quiet, relaxing music (that can be turned off if necessary)

 You don’t want to be forced into a situation that makes you uncomfortable, right?
 People on the spectrum are no different.
 Don’t make them hang out in the crowds of people, don’t force them to sing the carols, don’t force them to do things that will trigger them.
 Give them space.
 Allow them activities that they are comfortable with.

 I know that you really want to show off and admire your fancy Christmas decor, but I am pretty sure you would be sad if they got broken.
-Children on the spectrum don’t go into the holidays with plans to break your stuff, but things happen.
+Children don’t go into the holidays with plans to break your stuff, but things happen.
 You may as well do all that you can to avoid it.
 Again, this is for all children – not just those on the spectrum. 🙂

 Create a solid plan for holiday outings